 Mr. Stickney practices in the firm's California office, where he focuses on complex litigation in state and federal courts nationwide at both the trial court and appellate levels.
-For nearly two decades, Mr. Stickney has represented institutions and individuals in high-profile and historic cases.
+Mr. Stickney has represented institutions and individuals in high-profile and historic cases.
 He has litigated virtually all types of securities cases, including claims under the Securities and Exchange Acts of 1933 and 1934, fraud and non-disclosure cases under state blue-sky laws and myriad additional types of actions.

 Mr. Stickney has prosecuted and, together with his partners, successfully resolved a number of the firm's significant cases, obtaining billions of dollars in recoveries for investors.
 Among such cases are In re McKesson Sec.
 Litig., recovering $1.023 billion, the largest settlement in history for any securities class action within the Ninth Circuit; In re Lehman Brothers Debt/Equity Sec.
 Litig., which settled for $615 million; In re Bear Stearns Mortgage Pass-Through Certificate Litigation, recovering $500 million; Plaintiff vs. Wall Street Banks, recovering $382 million; Public Employees Ret.
 Sys. of Miss. vs. Merrill Lynch & Co., recovering $325 million; Wyatt v.
 El Paso Corp., which settled for $285 million; Public Employees Ret.
 Sys. of Miss. vs. JP Morgan, which settled for $280 million; In re Genworth Fin.
 Inc., Sec.
 Litig., settlement pending for $219 million; BFA Liquidation Trust v.
 Arthur Andersen LLP, which settled during trial for $217 million; In re Wells Fargo Mortgage Pass-Through Certificate Litig., which settled for $125 million; Public Employees Ret.
 Sys. of Miss. vs. Morgan Stanley, which settled for $95 million; In re Lumber Liquidators Sec.
 Litig.; In re Sunpower Corp.; Atlas v.
 Accredited Home Lenders Holding Company; In re Connetics Inc.; In re Stone Energy Corp.; In re WSB Financial Group Sec.
 Litig.; In re Dura Pharmaceuticals Inc. Sec.
 Litig.; In re EMAC Sec.
 Litig., and additional cases.